Geographic Connection to Pennsylvania: Philadelphia, Philadelphia County

 Edward Rendell became Pennsylvania's governor in 2003.

 Born in 1944, Edward Gene Rendell is known in Pennsylvania for his numerous contributions to the state.
-He has attended two Pennsylvania universities, has served as the District Attorney, and has worked in two legal offices.
-Rendell has been mayor of Philadelphia, and now serves as Pennsylvania's governor.
+He attended two Pennsylvania universities, served as the District Attorney, and worked in two legal offices.
+Rendell served as mayor of Philadelphia (1992-2000), and as Pennsylvania's governor (2003-2011).

 Edward Gene Rendell was born on January 5, 1944, in New York City, New York, to parents Jesse and Emma Rendell.
 Growing up, Rendell, his brother Robert, and his parents lived in an apartment near the Hudson River.
 His father died of a heart attack when Rendell was a young boy, but much of his father lived on in himself, and everyone would see that later in life.
 From the fourth grade on, Rendell and brother Robert attended private schools in the city.
 He attended the prestigious Riverdale Country School for three out of the four years he was in high school, and in the 1961 yearbook from the school, the editors noted, "Eddie has a good chance for success in politics, his chosen profession."